booyah976/tetra-league-stats/README.md

 <li>After a considerable amount of replays are downloaded, run gui.py
 <li>If not using the GUI, you can add comments for every replay
 <li>The data is stored as a csv in data.csv and all the replays in the replays folder are deleted

-Note: Browse button does not work, im to lazy to remove it